vasilyl1/readme-generator/Develop/README1.md

   [Questions](#questions)

   ## Installation
-  clone the repo, run npm install, launch the app
+  clone the repo first, then run NPM install and aftewards node index.js

   ## Usage
-  provide information to the interview questions
+  once node index.js is run and application is launched, answer the questions and generate the readme file.

   ## License
   https://choosealicense.com/licenses/mit/